TimoGiathi/usepopcorn/README.md

 ## How to use this project for your own use

 Since this is a learning project, I'd encourage you to clone and rename the project and use it as you wish.
-It can be an awesome boilerplate for your upcoming project or as a learning tool for React concepts such as state management and data fetching.
+It can be an awesome boilerplate for your upcoming project or as a learning tool for React concepts such as :

+1. State management.
+2. Data fetching
+3. Error handling
+4. Handling events

 ## Have any ideas to improve usepopcorn?